Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

     * `outbound` - the value must be outside the specified format: actual precision and scale of the value are strictly greater than given ones.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy defined number format criteria.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy defined number format criteria.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO meet defined number format criteria.

+All formatted date metrics are defined in `formattedNumber` subsection.

 ### Minimum Number Metric

 Finds minimum number from the values in the specified columns.
 Metric definition does not require additional parameters: `params` should not be set.

+Metrics is not reversible and increment returns `Failure` status for rows where all values in the specified columns cannot be cast to number and, therefore, minimum number cannot be computed.

 All minimum number metrics are defined in `minNumber` subsection.

-Metric increment returns `Failure` status for rows where all values in the specified columns are not castable to number and, therefore, minimum number cannot be computed.

 ### Maximum Number Metric

 Finds maximum number from the values in the specified columns.
 Metric definition does not require additional parameters: `params` should not be set.

+Metrics is not reversible and increment returns `Failure` status for rows where all values in the specified columns cannot be cast to number and, therefore, maximum number cannot be computed.

 All maximum number metrics are defined in `maxNumber` subsection.

-Metric increment returns `Failure` status for rows where all values in the specified columns are not castable to number and, therefore, maximum number cannot be computed.

 ### Sum Number Metric

 Finds sum of the values in the specified columns.
 Metric definition does not require additional parameters: `params` should not be set.

+Metrics is not reversible and increment returns `Failure` status for rows where some values in the specified columns cannot be cast to number.

 All sum number metrics are defined in `sumNumber` subsection.

-Metric increment returns `Failure` status for rows where some values in the specified columns are not castable to number.

 ### Average Number Metric